md-redwan-hossain/cydm/README.md

 **After ensuring python in your system, follow the following steps:**

+- Clone the repo or download the source codes.

 - Install the dependencies first: `pip3 install -r requirements.txt`

 - Then run CYDL by this command: `python3 cydl.py`